20 Best Things to Do in Glacier National Park

 Distance: 2.0 miles / 3.2 km

-The Johns Lake Loop is an easy and relatively flat loop trail on the west side of Glacier National Park.
+The Johns Lake Loop Trail is an easy and relatively flat loop day hike on the west side of Glacier National Park that I see as a great alternative to some of the busier nearby adventures, like Avalanche Lake!

 Read My Separate Post: Johns Lake Loop Trail